2010 Arkansas Razorbacks football team: Mississippi State

-LSU, Battle for the Golden Boot
+LSU

 Arkansas met LSU in Little Rock, and the Hogs earned a season-defining 31–23 victory.
 Arkansas' second-ranked offense met the Tigers' top-ranked defense, but the Hogs recorded 464 yards of total offense against the Tigers.
 Arkansas's sophomore running back Knile Davis rushed for 152 yards, including nine straight rushes on the final Arkansas drive, and Ryan Mallett broke the school record with 60 touchdown passes in the contest.
 Cobi Hamilton of Arkansas had three catches for 164 yards and two touchdowns of 80+ yards, including a long score with six seconds remaining before halftime.
 Stevan Ridley had two rushing scores for LSU, and Jordan Jefferson completed 16 of 27 passes for 184 yards.
 Arkansas and LSU both closed the regular season at 10–2, with Arkansas finishing second in the SEC West behind Auburn.
 This was the team's last win over LSU until the 2014 season.

 On December 5, the Razorbacks were invited to the 2011 Sugar Bowl.
 This was Arkansas' first ever BCS berth.

-2011 Sugar Bowl – Ohio State
+Ohio State—Sugar Bowl

 The Ohio State Buckeyes headed to the Superdome to take on the Arkansas Razorbacks.
 The Buckeyes came into the game 0–9 against the SEC in bowl games.
 The Buckeyes struck first, with Dane Sanzenbacher recovering a fumble in the end zone after Terrelle Pryor fumbled on the 3 yard line.
 Arkansas struck back with Ryan Mallett connecting with Joe Adams on a 17-yard pass.
 Dan Herron added a 9-yard run, and Sanzenbacher and DeVier Posey caught touchdown passes of 15 and 43 yards respectively to give the Buckeyes a big lead.
 Zach Hocker hit a 20-yard field goal as time expired and the Razorbacks were down 28–10 at the half.

 In the third quarter, the momentum shifted Arkansas' direction.
 Hocker and Devin Barclay traded field goals, then Mallett connected with Jarius Wright for a touchdown, then made the two-point conversion on a pass to D. J. Williams to pull within ten.
 The Razorbacks closed the gap further in the fourth, on a safety by Jake Bequette and another field goal by Hocker.
 With just over a minute left, Arkansas blocked Ohio State's punt and recovered on the 18 yard line.
 However, Mallett's second pass attempt was intercepted and the Buckeyes ran out the clock and won, 31–26.
 Initially Ohio State's first bowl win over an SEC opponent, Ohio State's win was subsequently vacated when Ohio State later vacated their entire 2010 football season because of NCAA violations involving improper benefits to some of their players.